iclighthouse/DRC_standards/README.md

 ## DRC207: Monitorable Canister standards

-TODO: Standard drafting and motoko example implementation
+2022-9-20: Implemented the example with motoko.

 ## Community